vt-bekah/VBA-challenge/README.md

 # File Notes
 * There was debate on intepretation of the instructions so I have two scripts
-   * Stocksummary.vbs is the script that implements the requirements documented within the Instructions section with a summary on each tab.
+   * Stocksummary.vbs is the script that implements the requirements documented within the Instructions section with a summary on each tab. (makes sense for Multiple_year_stock_data workbook)
-   * StockSummaryFirstTab.vbc is the script that implements requirements documented within the Instructions section with a summary on the first tab only.
+   * StockSummaryFirstTab.vbc is the script that implements requirements documented within the Instructions section with a summary on the first tab only. (makes sense for alphabetical_testing workbook)
    * Note: Both scripts assume the the data is sorted alphadetically by ticker name then chronologicaly by date.
 This assumption allows for lighter processer usage during the analysis.
 * The Results_Screenshots folder contains screenshots of each tab after executing the script on alphabetical_testing and  Multiple_year_stock_data.
    * MultiYearStock_20##Results are for each tab of the Multiple_year_stock_data workbook